bkoz/weaviate/README.md

 ```bash
 oc new-app python~https://github.com/bkoz/weaviate --context-dir=/src --name=rag
 ```
-Make a copy of the plain text `resources/env-vars.txt` file to a temporary directory (`/var/tmp`).
-Edit it to reflect your environment.

 Create a secret for the application environment variables from the example.
 ```bash
 oc apply -f resources/app-env.yaml
 ```
-Use the web console UI to edit the values in the secret to reflect your environment.
+Use the web console UI or CLI to edit the values in the secret to reflect your environment.

 Add the secret to the rag deployment.
 ```bash